-The Midwestern Association of Graduate Schools (MAGS) is soliciting nominations in two of four categories that alternate every year.
-In 2022, MAGS is seeking nominations for the Distinguished Master's Thesis Awards in the broad categories of Biological/Life Sciences and Humanities.
-In the following year, the two categories will be Social Sciences and Mathematical, Physical Sciences, and Engineering.
+In 2023, MAGS is seeking nominations for the Distinguished Master's Thesis Awards in the broad categories of Social & Behavioral Sciences and Mathematical, Physical Sciences, & Engineering.

-The PDF nomination file should include documents #1-3, in the following order:
+A single PDF nomination file should include documents #1-3, in the following order:

-- One-page nomination letter, signed by the DGS.
+1. One-page nomination letter, signed by the DGS.

-- 300-word abstract describing the research and its significance, including the thesis title and name of the author but not the name of the nominating institution.
+2. 300-word abstract describing the research and its significance, including the thesis title and name of the author but not the name of the nominating institution.

-- Letter of support from the advisor.
+3. Letter of support from the advisor.

 If you have any questions, please contact the Graduate School Fellowships Office.